 If you travel abroad more than once a year, annual plans bought directly from an insurance company offer the most complete coverage and pay all costs on the spot (so no out-of-pocket fees).
 Unlimited annual coverage for a 35-year old who takes several short vacations a year costs just $105.
 “If you increase the deductible to $2,000, the cost is half that,” says Robin Ingle, chairman of Ingle International, a company that provides travel and health-care seminars.

 Understand the details

-Most credit cards cover travel insurance only for those under 65, or only for two weeks.
+Most of Canada’s best travel credit cards cover travel insurance only for those under 65, or only for two weeks.
 “If you’re travelling for longer than two weeks buy top-up coverage for the extra days,” says Ingle.
 “And if you have a chronic condition such as diabetes, get it in writing from your insurance company ahead of time that your condition is covered,” says Ingle.
 The same goes if you’re travelling to do a risky activity, such as mountain climbing.
 “Check the details,” he says.
 “It will save you any regrets.”

 - Why accident insurance isn’t worth the cost

 - 3 scenarios where term life insurance is a must